Wellington Cable Car: Cars and propulsion

 The Cable Car has two cars, which start from opposite ends of the line and pass in the middle.
 They are attached to each other by a 30 mm diameter cable, supported by 120 rollers, which runs round a pulley at the top of the hill.
-A 185 kW 550 V DC motor at the top of the hill drives the pulley.
-The Cable Car is a funicular rather than a true cable car: the cars are permanently attached to the cable, which stops and starts as required, while a cable car grips and releases a continuously-moving cable.
+A 198 kW 400 V AC motor at the top of the hill drives the pulley.
+The Cable Car is a funicular rather than a true cable car: the cars are permanently attached to the cable, which stops and starts as required.
 Wheels on the south side of car 1 and the north side of car 2 have double flanges, while the opposite wheels on each car have no flanges, directing the cars to the correct side of the mid-way passing loop at Talavera.

 The cars are designed to fit the grade, using internal steps to provide horizontal floors.

 The normal operating speed is 18 km/h (5 m/s), with a maximum passenger load of around 100 (30 seated, 70 standing).
 Each car weighs approximately 13.5 t when empty and 21 t when full.

 Passengers

-The Cable Car is used by slightly under a million people each year.
+The Cable Car typically provides around a million passenger journeys each year.
 In the mornings and evenings, it is used by commuters travelling between Kelburn and the city; at other times of the day, it is used by people travelling between the city and the Wellington Botanic Garden, by students attending Victoria University and living in nearby student hostels, and by many tourists, especially during summer.
+On 30 December 2023, the millionth passenger for the year was recorded — the first time that this milestone had been reached since the COVID-19 pandemic.

 Ownership

-The Cable Car is owned and operated by Wellington Cable Car Ltd, owned by Wellington City Council.
-Wellington Cable Car Ltd also owns the overhead wires for Wellington's trolleybuses.
-Operation was contracted out to Australian company Transfield Services until early 2007, when it was brought back in-house.
+The Cable Car is owned and operated by Wellington Cable Car Ltd, in turn owned by Wellington City Council.
 Wellington Cable Car Ltd is responsible for all operations of the Cable Car, including the maintenance of cars and track, employing drivers, selling tickets and providing customer service.
-Unlike buses and trains, the Cable Car does not receive a subsidy, and is profitable.
+The operation was able to achieve surpluses prior to the COVID-19 pandemic, but suffered a 72% drop in patronage and 77% drop in revenue in 2021-22, and required financial support of $1.3 million from the council.
+In 2023, the Cable Car returned to making a profit.